sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

     print('XML file has been parsed.
 Open at ' + fileroot + '.xlsx...')
 ```

-## Yeah, just really short scripts to make my life easier
+## **Write a script if it's faster than doing it manually.**

-These are housekeeping scripts, but nonetheless scripts to make things consistent.
-For me, Python is useful for automating menial tasks that are tedious to do.
-I could optimize them, but at the tiny scale I have them, I don't need to do that right now.
+I am not trying to edit 300+ files within each directory to rename the file to something else.
+That's what you make a script!
+These are housekeeping scripts that help make things fast and consistent.
+Python is useful for automating tedious menial tasks.
+I could optimize them, but at the tiny scale I have them, I don't need to right now.
 Thank goodness for modern hardware.

+And if it's not faster, you don't need a script.
+Just do it, ya lazy.